-Television service is provided in all residential facilities.
-Due to changes in technology and physical restrictions, some residences may have different options than others.To report an issue, please visit housing website and click on IUPUI TV & Phone under Current Resident Resources.
+Television streaming service is provided in all residential facilities.
+Due to changes in technology and physical restrictions, some residences may have different options than others.
+Visit kb.iu.edu/d/aore for more details on how to setup and access streaming entertainment services.

 You are responsible for emptying your own waste basket and disposing of any trash in the hall receptacles.
 Daily disposal of trash will help maintain health and safety standards and a desirable environment in your living unit.
 Trash receptacles are provided in designated areas in each hall.
 Fire regulations prohibit leaving waste baskets in the hall.
 A fine may be assessed for removal of trash from the hallway or common areas.
-Apartment residents must dispose of their trash in the community trash dumpsters located in the adjacent parking lots; disposal of trash elsewhere on housing property is not permitted and may result in fines.
+Apartment and Townhome residents must dispose of their trash in the community trash dumpsters located in the adjacent parking lots; disposal of trash elsewhere on housing property is not permitted and may result in fines.

 We offer single stream recycling in all of our residential communities.
 These bins are located in designated areas and items such as glass, plastic, aluminum, cardboard, and paper can all be recycled.
 Please ask your community office for specific details regarding the location of bins and what can be recycled.

 Window screens and storm windows must stay in place.
 If a window screen or a storm window is removed or unfastened, the maintenance staff will reinstall it, and a fine of $50.00 per removed or missing screen will be assessed.
 If the screen or storm window is completely removed and cannot be located, a new screen or storm window will be installed, and charges for a new screen or storm window unit will be added to your account, and the fine will be assessed.

 Objects dropped or thrown from windows may create a substantial safety hazard.
 Residents who drop items from the windows will be subject to disciplinary and/or legal action.
 The display of items in or outside a window is prohibited.
 The storage of food and other items in the window is prohibited.
 Antennae may not extend outside the windows.

-The general regulations governing the personal conduct of all students at IUPUI are outlined in detail in the Indiana University Code of Student Rights, Responsibilities, and Conduct and can be accessed by going to www.indiana.edu/~code/code.
+The general regulations governing the personal conduct of all students at IUPUI are outlined in detail in the Indiana University Code of Student Rights, Responsibilities, and Conduct and can be accessed by going to indiana.edu/~code.
 Information on the IUPUI Student Conduct System can be accessed at studentaffairs.iupui.edu/student-rights.

 The Indiana University Code of Student Rights, Responsibilities, and Conduct includes, but is not limited to, the following: